HemangiVarkal/Ramses2VTKHDF/readme.md

 - `-n` → Snapshot number(s)
 - `--output-prefix` → Prefix for generated `.vtkhdf` files
 - `--fields` → Comma-separated list of fields (scalars/vectors)
 - `--dry-run` → Run without writing files
+- `--output-dir` → Directory to store `.vtkhdf` output files.
+Defaults to `--base-dir/--folder-name`.
+- `--nproc` → Number of CPU cores to use for parallel conversion (default: 1).
+Falls back to serial if unavailable.

 ---